LaurieLBaker/COA-Data-Analysis/content/home/syllabus.md

 ## Grades:

 A growing body of research indicates that traditional approaches to grading fail to produce the sorts of meaningful learning desired by both teachers and students.
-Such approaches often reinforce inequitable power dynamics between teachers and students, promote faulty reward systems that disincentive creativity and risk-taking, and evaluate important aspects of learning (including revision and feedback).
+Such approaches often reinforce inequitable power dynamics between teachers and students, promote faulty reward systems that disincentive creativity and risk-taking, and devalue important aspects of learning (including revision and feedback).
 Given this context, instead of a traditional approach to grading in which you do work that is evaluated singularly by me, this course assumes that you opt to take ownership and responsibility over your performance and engagement with the class.
 To make this happen, this course uses a "contract grading" scheme, which gives you a voice in the grading process, provides you with the agency to specify your intended course performance, and also share in the responsibility for evaluating whether or not you fulfilled your intended obligations.
 Please see the contract grading document (on [Google Classroom](https://classroom.google.com/)) for a more-fleshed-out explanation of this approach and how it will operate in the course.

-I will also be meeting with each of you individually to set goals at the start of the course and to check progress towards those goals mid-way through the trimester.
+I will also be meeting with each of you individually to set goals at the start of the course.

 The work in this course will be comprised of the following components and their weights: